bbayles/python-pure-cdb/README.rst

 **Compatible with D.J.
 Bernstein's cdb**

-A constant database is some kind of key-value database, that is a mapping - that can not be changed at runtime.
+A constant database is a of key-value database, a mapping - that can not be changed at runtime.
 That restriction allows to use a perfect hash that makes retrieval much faster than a regular key-value store.

-`pure-cdb` will read the files that are produced by the original tools written by D.J.
+`pure-cdb` will read the files that are produced by the original tool written by D.J.
 Bernstein.
 It also support a 64-bit setting to avoid the restriction in the original design of 4-GiB database files.

-This package works with most common Python versions that includes PyPy.
+This package works with most common CPython versions, and PyPy.

 For a version that works with Python 2, see `this older release
 <https://github.com/dw/python-pure-cdb/releases/tag/v2.2.0>`_.
 To aid